ShindeR2002/-Data-Science--Data-Analytics--Machine-Learning-projects../README.md

 * **Sensor Drift Analysis:** Primary sensors such as **S11 (LPC Outlet Static Pressure)** and **S12 (HPC Outlet Static Pressure)** exhibited significant drift as the engine neared failure.
 This verified that the degradation signal was present in the telemetry.
 * **Feature Redundancy:** Correlation analysis revealed high collinearity between certain sensor groups.
 Furthermore, constant-value sensors were identified and removed to minimize the signal-to-noise ratio.
 * **Temporal Patterns:** Plotting sensor values over operational cycles demonstrated that failure is not a sudden event but a gradual decay process, justifying the use of a temporal model like LSTM.
+* * **Trend Strength:** S11 and S12 exhibited a consistent monotonic drift in the final 30–40 cycles leading up to failure.
+* **Signal-to-Noise Improvement:** Removing low-variance sensors reduced feature dimensionality by ~15% with no loss in model performance.

 ![Sensor Correlation Map](sensor_heatmap.png)